Max Weber's works deal with

 they often have difficulty comprehending the scope and magnitude of the transformations

-Because they are immersed in it, the rationalized world seems natural to them, rather than
+Weber described.
+Because they are immersed in it, the rationalized world seems natural to

-In this paper, we describe a plan for helping students appreciate Webers theoretical
+them, rather than socially constructed.
+We describe a plan for helping students appreciate

 Judicial Reform and Rationalization: The Diffusion of Court Reform Policies Among